TowneBank research snapshot

 Frequently Asked Questions

 This TOWN AI stock analysis is an informational research tool only.
 It is not investment advice, financial planning, tax advice, or a recommendation to buy or sell TowneBank.
-Forecast scenarios are based on available public data as of the stated cutoff date and can be wrong if credit conditions, interest rates, deposit costs, Dogwood State Bank acquisition outcomes, commercial real estate losses, regulatory developments, valuation multiples, or market conditions change.
+Reported TTM earnings are distorted by the one-time resort sale gain.
+Forecast scenarios are based on available public data as of the August 4, 2026 data cutoff and can be wrong if credit conditions, interest rates, deposit costs, Dogwood and Old Point integration outcomes, the core system conversion, regulatory developments, valuation multiples, or market conditions change.